Jai Singh I: Invasion of Bijapur

-The invasion of Bijapur Sultanate commenced in December 1665.
+The invasion of Sultanate of Bijapur commenced in December 1665.
 Jai Singh now had an army of 40,000 to which Shivaji added 7,000 infantry and 2,000 cavalry.
-The Bijapuris melted away before this array and Jai Singh reached within 12 miles of Bijapur city.
+The Bijapuris melted away before this array and Jai Singh reached within 12 miles of Bijapur.
 However, the scorched earth of the defenders exhausted Jai Singh's food supplies and forced him to begin his retreat in January 1666.

 Declining influence and death

 Aurangzeb held Jai Singh's son, Ram Singh I, responsible for Shivaji's escape, took away Ram Singh's estates, banished him from the court.
 Ram Singh was later pardoned and sent away to fight the Battle of Saraighat (1671) in faraway Assam.
 After the failed invasion of Bijapur by Jai singh he fell in to disfavour of Aurangzeb.
 He was replaced by Muazzam as viceroy of Deccan.
 He was recalled to royal court.
 On the way Jai Singh died in Burhanpur on 28 August 1667.
-The fortunes of his family sank low in the next two generations, but were revived later by Jai Singh II.
+The fortunes of his family sank low in the next two generations, but were revived later by Sawai Jai Singh.